laravel/docs/billing.md

 <a name="quickstart"></a>
 ## Quickstart

-Offering product and subscription billing via your application can be intimidating.
-However, thanks to Cashier and Stripe Checkout, you can easily build modern payment integrations.

 <a name="quickstart-selling-products"></a>
 ### Selling Products

 > **Note**
 > Before utilizing Stripe Checkout, you should define Products with fixed prices in your Stripe dashboard.
 In addition, you should [configure Cashier's webhook handling](#handling-stripe-webhooks).

+Offering product and subscription billing via your application can be intimidating.
+However, thanks to Cashier and [Stripe Checkout](https://stripe.com/payments/checkout), you can easily build modern, robust payment integrations.

-To charge customers for products (not subscriptions), we'll utilize Cashier to direct customers to Stripe Checkout, where they will provide their payment details.
+To charge customers for non-recurring, single-charge products, we'll utilize Cashier to direct customers to Stripe Checkout, where they will provide their payment details and confirm their purchase.
 Once the payment has been made via Checkout, the customer will be redirected to a success URL of your choosing within your application:

     use Illuminate\Http\Request;
     use Stripe\Checkout\Session;